WolframResearch/WolframClientForPython/docs/advanced_usages.rst

     MyContext`MySubContext`myFunction

-Use case
+Use Case
 ----------

-Create a new function using :wl:`InputForm` evaluation, that takes a list of strings and returns the longer ones.
-The function Wolfram Language `max` is:
+Create a new function using :wl:`InputForm` evaluation that takes a list of strings and returns the longer ones.
+The Wolfram Language function `max` is:

 .. code-block :: wl